rayhan-mursalin/Blog/_posts/2016-02-02-media-queries.md

 categories: development
 ---

-Media queries allow us to change styles of a content based on the characteristics of the device such as display, width, and height.
-It is very useful for creating of responsive sites.
+Media queries allow us to change styles of content based on the characteristics of the device such as display, width, and height.
+It is very useful for creating responsive sites.

 We can choose what characteristics we want for a device and style our content specifically for that device.